How to Install WordPress CMS (Step-by-Step Tutorial)

 This is the last step.
 You will need to input a few details about the database and your site.

-- Select language you want to use for the site
+- Select the language you want to use for the site.

-- Host should stay “localhost” for most hosting companies
+- The host should stay “localhost” for most hosting companies.

 - Enter the title of your site, choose a username and password for WordPress login.
-Fill in e-mail address and check whether you want search engines to index your new website
+Fill in the email address and check whether you want search engines to index your new website.

 - Click “Install WordPress”